Forest-Fyre/CPU-Scheduling-Algorithms-Simulation/README.md

 3. **Random Numbers:** A list of random numbers to be used for the Lottery scheduling algorithm.

 ## Running Program
-1. Compile files with 'javac *.java'
+1. Compile files with `javac *.java`
-2. Run with : 'java A1' followed by the input file
+2. Run with : `java A1` followed by the input file